AeroGeekDean/CarND-Traffic-Sign-Classifier-Project/writeup.md

 Below is graphical results visualizing the prediction performance on each of these 30 images.

-Explaination on each element of the visualization are as follow:
+Explanation on each element of the visualization are as follow:
 - Left column: sample image shown
-- Center column: plot of probabilities on the classification of the imaage
+- Center column: plot of probabilities on the classification of the image
   - X-axis = the 43 possible Classifications (0-42)
   - Y-axis = softmax probability that the image is of that class
   - The sum (area under the curve) of all the probabilities should = 1.0